zzxwill/oss/intl.en-US/API Reference/Bucket operations/PutBucketWebsite.md

 # PutBucketWebsite {#reference_hwb_yr5_tdb .reference}

-PutBucketWebsite is used to set a bucket to static website hosting mode and set routing rules.
+Sets a bucket to static website hosting mode and sets routing rules.

-## website {#section_bfq_shc_pfb .section}
+## Website {#section_bfq_shc_pfb .section}

-The website interface provides the following two features:
+The Website interface provides the following two features:

 -   Sets the default home page and the default 404 page.
 -   Sets the RoutingRule.
 The RoutingRule is used to specify the 3xx routing rules and mirroring back-to-origin rules.

+    **Note:** Mirroring back-to-origin is supported in Alibaba Cloud and Finance Cloud.

 The following example shows the fields of website: